 - For multiple tests during your stay, it is recommended to create a user account on the Vorarlberg Covid portal prior to arrival.

 - You can find a tutorial here (german language only).

-- Guests without a smartphone / tablet can do an antigen test or self-test under supervision in the test station in the Walserhaus in Hirschegg.
+- Guests without a smartphone / tablet can do an antigen test, a self-test under supervision or a PCR-screening in the test station in the Walserhaus in Hirschegg.

 - Registration and appointment reservation: https://covid.lwz-vorarlberg.at or by phone at +43 0800 201 360.
 Your host may be able to help you with the appointment reservation.